Southampton, England, UK cruises

 Southampton’s central attractions are a short distance from port and the city offers many self-guided walks, including The Titanic Trail, the QE2 mile and the City Walls.
 For a taste of history, head to the Old Town, where you’ll find the 15th Century Tudor House and Garden and the 950 year-old St Michael the Archangel Church.
 Further north, in the Cultural Quarter, brings you to Southampton City Art Gallery and the Sea City Museum as well as the more contemporary John Hansard Gallery and The Nuffield Theatre.
 If aviation history appeals, Solent Sky Museum reveals Hampshire’s legacy as the birthplace of the Spitfire, just a short walk from the attractive Ocean Village marina.

 Eating and drinking.

-If shopping appeals, you will not fall short of options in Southampton.
+If shopping appeals, you won’t fall short of options in Southampton.
 The city offers a superb array of shops, from department stores and independents to undercover shopping malls.
 Westquay Shopping Centre, located in the heart of the city, boasts over 90 stores spread over two floors (the third is a food court).
-Here you will find British retailers such as M&S and John Lewis, a variety of fashion labels, as well as lifestyle and beauty brands.
-The smaller Marlands Shopping Center caters more to independent retailers, while a handful of gift shops can be found on the High Street, and in the city’s museums and art galleries.
+Here you’ll find British retailers such as M&S and John Lewis, a variety of fashion labels, as well as lifestyle and beauty brands.
+The smaller Marlands Shopping centre caters more to independent retailers, while a handful of gift shops can be found on the High Street, and in the city’s museums and art galleries.